 The trend toward speed means retailers need to think about ways to get faster internally—otherwise, they risk losing customers to their competitors.
 Technology like RPA enables retailers to speed up operations, benefiting customers and companies alike.

 Where automation allows retail employees to be more productive while also eliminating or significantly reducing the likelihood of human error, it also helps companies serve customers faster and deliver a more convenient customer experience.

 These cutting-edge retailers are embracing RPA to improve everything from warehousing to invoicing.

 If you missed our webinar Landmark Group & UiPath – Driving Productivity & Efficiency in the Retail Industry with RPA you can still access the webinar recording for all our insights.

-Shail Khiyara is customer experience officer (CXO) at UiPath.
+Shail Khiyara was previously the customer experience officer (CXO) at UiPath.